KxSystems/solace/README.md

 Follow these steps:

  1. Download the Solace C Messaging API ( https://solace.com/downloads/ ).
- 2. Set an environment variable `SOLACE_API_DIR` to the location of the unzipped Solace C API.
+ 2. Set an environment variable `BUILD_HOME` to the location of the unzipped Solace C API.
  3. Run `cmake`
  4. Run `make install`